guildai/guildai/guild/tests/resource-flags.md

 for logged messages.
 It is not used for source flag-assignments.

-`file-source-with-name-2` is the same as `file-source-with-name` but the resource is explicitly named as 'dependencies'.
+`file-source-with-name-2` is the same as `file-source-with-name` but the resource is named as 'dependencies'.

 We still set the source using the source name.